orsonteodoro/nano-ycmd/README.md

 pass it to bear and YCM-Generator to properly create a .ycm_extra_conf.py and compile_commands.json.
 The compile_commands.json is for clang compliation database system (http://clang.llvm.org/docs/JSONCompilationDatabase.html).
-.ycm_extra_conf.py contains headers and constants that are per project.
+.ycm_extra_conf.py contains headers and constants that are per project defined.

 #### The completer commands doesn't work for C, C++, Objective C, Objective C++